 Orlando’s MICHELIN Star Restaurants

-In May 2023, the MICHELIN Guide Florida was deliciously updated to include 46 Orlando restaurants.
-The following four restaurants each earned a One MICHELIN Star.
+And just nine months ago, the MICHELIN Guide Florida was deliciously updated to include 46 Orlando restaurants.
+This year, the following four restaurants each earned a One MICHELIN Star and were added to that list.

 Soseki Modern Omakase